-- 11 public holidays each year (if they are days they would otherwise work).
-These are days of national, religious or cultural significance, and employees should be able to take them as leave, where possible.
+- 11 public holidays each year, (if they are days they would otherwise work).
+These are days of national, religious, or cultural significance, and employees should be able to take them as leave, where possible

-- Access to sick leave and bereavement leave:
+- access to sick leave and bereavement leave:

 - after six months of current continuous employment with the same employer, or

-- after working for the employer for six months for an average of 10 hours per week, and at least one hour in every week or 40 hours in every month.
+- after working for the employer for six months for an average of 10 hours per week, and at least one hour in every week, or 40 hours in every month.

 A Labour Inspector may enforce the minimum rights in the Holidays Act 2003.
-The maximum penalties for breach of the minimum rights is $50,000 in the case of an individual.
+The maximum penalty for breach of the minimum rights is $50,000 in the case of an individual.
 For companies the penalty is the greater of $100,000 or three times the amount of the financial gain made by the company.

-Members of the Armed Forces have different holiday and leave entitlements.
+The Holidays Act 2003 does not apply to members of the Armed Forces; they have different holiday and leave entitlements.
 This includes the Navy, Army and Air Force; but not the cadet forces.

-This doesn’t apply to employees who resign and are rehired, or whose genuine fixed term employment agreement comes to an end and another genuine fixed term agreement begins within one month (unless the employee and employer agree to this as part of the employment agreement).
+This doesn’t apply to employees who resign and are rehired, or whose genuine fixed-term employment agreement comes to an end and another genuine fixed-term agreement begins within one month (unless the employee and employer agree to this as part of the employment agreement).